senseiji/blog4/_posts/data-engineering/2020-10-26-machine-learning-with-google-cloud-platform-jobs-2020.md

 #
 subheadline: "Data Engineering"
 title: "Machine Learning With Google Cloud Platform Jobs 2020"
 teaser: "20th Century Fox, eBay, Bloomberg, Target, Pizza Hut – these are not just the names of some of the top companies.
 These are some of the top companies that have built their internal Machine Learning (ML) practice on the Google Cloud Platform.
-Therefore, if you are a practitioner of machine learning with [Google cloud](https://en.m.wikipedia.org/wiki/Google_Cloud_Platform) or you are someone lookin"
+Therefore, if you are a practitioner of machine learning with [Google cloud](https://en.m.wikipedia.org/wiki/Google_Cloud_Platform) or yo"
 categories:
   - Data Engineering